alptekinsunnetci/winSftpClient/README.md

 ## Prerequisites

-To build and run **WinSFTPClient**, you need to have the following installed:
+To build and run **winSFTPClient**, you need to have the following installed:

 - Go (1.16 or higher)
 - Git (for cloning the repository)